 - What are the advantages of internal and of external auditing?
 This is simple one.
 Internal auditors know the company from inside-out, and typically understand the business process better than external auditors.
 On the other hand, people from outside of the company look at things from some distance, and since they have no connection with the employees of the company, we can be certain about their objectivity.

 - Where do you see yourself in five years from now?
 Good auditors are precious.
 Tell them that you want to work as an auditor in five years, and if they hire you, you will be happy to stay in their company.

 - Why should we hire you, and not one of the other applicants who apply for the job?

 What you can prepare for, however, are the screening and behavioral questions.
+These will be very similar in each internal audit interview, regardless of the company or country of your application.
 Have a look at our Interview Success Package to see great answers to all difficult screening and behavioral questions.
+Thank you!

 - Work portfolio for an interview – Learn how to prepare a selection of your best works, and how to use it to show the interviewers the value you can bring to their team.

 - Interview attire special tips – Some interview attire tips for the brave, and for people who like to experiment.